 What happened next was what I love and hate about SimCity.
 My power went out because the traffic was so bad the coal couldn't get to the factory.
 My population started to drop and my services shut down causing a bigger loss of money.
 I had to destroy my coal power plant and build a nuclear one.
 By that point it was too late, my city could no longer sustain itself, I had lost too many people and the taxes/factories where not making as much money.

 Before my city went bankrupt I started a new city and then moved back to my original one, from there I moved all services to my new city as well as all my money.
 Then I went back to my new city.
 Suddenly everything was sorted, I could never go back to my original city out of fear it was run out of cash any moment.
 By playing in other cities the problems of my first city were frozen.

 SimCity is still riddled with problems but if you want a SimCity game then you can only play a SimCity game.
-The multiplayer is shit and not live, the servers are crappy and you can expect them to pester you to buy add-ons.
+The multiplayer is unusable, the servers are crappy and you can expect them to pester you to buy add-ons.
 However if you want to play a city building game and suffer some real rage as it tears its self apart, buy SimCity.